jonnyweatherly/aajonusnet/md/QNA/Q&A Of February 3, 2013.md

 in it, they don't require them even though its not a continually flowing one.
 With the clay in it they don't require it to be chlorinated.

-Every other pool on there, every other hot tub on that property of Glenn Ivy is chlorinated.
+Every other pool on there, every other hot tub on that property of Glen Ivy is chlorinated.
 But if you really want a good place to go to a hot springs where its constantly you got different temperatures and you're outdoors go to Deep Creek.